bowen-liu/TerminalChat/readme.md

 # Terminal Chat
 Terminal Chat is a multiuser, multichannel chat and file sharing program built on a multiple clients, single server model.

+A connected user may join one or more existing channel (referred as a _group_ in this program) to engage in multiway chat with other members, or create a new group with the user's own topic of interest.
+Each group is privately moderated by the group creator, and group administrators designated by the group creator.
+Server administrators may also intervene if needed.

+The connected user may also privately and directly message other users connected to the server.
+Files can also be shared directly between two users, or uploaded to a group to be shared with multiple users on-demand.

 ## Prerequisites
 TerminalChat is designed to run on Linux only, but porting it to other OS should not be very difficult.
 Both server and client has been tested on Ubuntu natively, as well as Ubuntu running on WSL.